sudoak/askak/README.md

 - Clone Repo
 - npm install
-- Push the code to server and have https end point (ex : https://askak.herokuapp.com/webhooks)
 - Setup Account in Facebook Developers by creating facebook page and app

 # Example